 2. More Engaging Teacher Presentations

 As a teaching professional, you know there’s nothing duller than a text-heavy, static slideshow.
 But as a teacher, it can be challenging to make presentations more dynamic and engaging.
-Ideally, your presentation tool fully leverage the interactivity that makes digital learning so effective.
+Ideally, your presentation tool fully leverages the interactivity that makes digital learning so effective.

 Pear Deck enables you to create presentations with real-time check-ins, quizzes, and student comments.
 Students use their own smart devices to interact with your presentation.
 While this tool was designed for secondary education, we like its functionality for higher ed as well.